JRC1995/DemonRangerOptimizer/README.md

 Quasi Hyperbolic Rectified DEMON (Decaying Momentum) Adam/Amsgrad with AdaMod, Gradient Centralization, Lookahead, iterate averaging, and decorrelated weight decay.

-Also, other variants with Nostalgia (NosAdam), P (from PAdam), and Hypergradient Descent (see HyperRanger and HyperRangerMod in optimizers.py)
+Also, other variants with Nostalgia (NosAdam), P (from PAdam), LaProp, and Hypergradient Descent (see HyperRanger and HyperRangerMod and others in optimizers.py)

 ## Notes: